The Gait Signature of Frailty: Transfer Learning based Deep Gait Models for Scalable Frailty Assessment: Methods

 Gait data were captured using a multi-camera markerless motion capture system comprising eight Arqus cameras and eight Miqus cameras mounted around the perimeter of the walking area.
 To ensure participant privacy and enable deidentification, raw RGB frames were not used directly for model training.
 Instead, silhouette representations were extracted from video frames using a pretrained instance segmentation model implemented in Detectron2 \cite{Wu2019Detectron2}.
 This representation removes identifiable facial and appearance information while preserving body shape and spatiotemporal motion cues relevant to gait analysis.
 To select an optimal camera view for silhouette extraction, videos from a representative participant were processed across all camera viewpoints.
 Detection rates ranged from 52\% to 100\%, with silhouette counts varying from 1,105 to 3,762 frames per recording.
 The camera achieving the highest detection rate and silhouette yield was selected for all subsequent analyses.
 Silhouette masks were temporally aligned with the original video frames and resized to a fixed spatial resolution.
 Frames with segmentation failure or severe occlusion were excluded.

 The dataset was partitioned at the participant level to prevent subject overlap across splits.
 Model evaluation was performed using five-fold participant-level cross-validation with approximately 80\% of participants used for training and 20\% held out for testing in each fold.
-Due to the cohort size, the exact number of participants varied slightly across folds, with training sets containing 54–55 participants and corresponding test sets containing 13–14 participants.
-Class distributions were preserved across folds, with each training split including approximately 19–20 frail, 20 prefrail, and 15–16 non-frail participants, and each test split including approximately 4–5 frail, 5 prefrail, and 3–4 non-frail participants.
-This cross-validation design ensured robust estimation of model performance while preventing participant-level leakage.
+Due to the cohort size, the exact number of participants varied slightly across folds, with training sets containing 54--55 participants and corresponding test sets containing 13--14 participants.
+Class distributions were preserved across folds, with each training split including approximately 19--20 nonfrail, 20 prefrail, and 15--16 frail participants, and each test split including approximately 4---5 nonfrail, 5 prefrail, and 3--4 frail participants.
 For training, 60 frames were sampled per participant, while 80 frames per participant were used for testing within each fold.

 In addition to privacy considerations, silhouette representations were selected to ensure architectural compatibility.
 Both backbones used in this study were pretrained for biometric gait recognition, which conventionally operates on silhouette-based inputs.
 Adopting silhouettes therefore ensured alignment between the pretraining domain and the downstream frailty assessment task, facilitating stable transfer learning under limited data conditions.